 - Students being dismissed are given the opportunity to:

-- Submit a Withdrawal from Graduate School form to avoid having the dismissal notation on transcripts.
+- Submit a Withdrawal from all Courses form to avoid having the dismissal notation on transcripts.

 - Submit a Dismissal Appeal form for extenuating circumstances only.
 Students must submit along with Dismissal Appeal form, documents regarding extenuating circumstances and the GPA Calculator.

 - If an appeal is denied, the dismissal notation will remain on the student’s transcripts.

 - If an appeal is approved, the student will be given more time to rectify the situation (terms detailed in appeal approval).

 - If the student is unable to rectify the situation under the terms of the appeal, the student will face mandatory dismissal again.